Teardrop trailers have been having a bit of a resurgence of popularity in the internet age.

 Do Teardrop trailers have bathrooms?

-Typically, no. Though the Tab 400 by nuCamp covered in this article does have a bathroom.
+Traditionally, no. However, some newer, larger teardrops do, such as the Tab 400 by nuCamp covered in this article.
 In other cases, the easiest way to rectify this is to bring along a portable toilet.
-If you want a small camper with a toilet, check out our other article on the best small campers with bathrooms.
+If you want a small camper with a toilet, check out our other article on teardrop campers with bathrooms.

 How heavy is a teardrop trailer?